petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 In reality, a lot of the assumptions we've made today are worth being challenged - opening up different possibilities.

-I hope you've gained an appreciation for the technical challenges that go into leveraging the power of a distributed system like Kafka, while maintaining a balance between competing business & technical requirements.
+I hope you've gained an appreciation for the technical challenges that go into leveraging the power of a distributed system like Kafka, while maintaining a balance between competing business & technical requirements, as well as an appreciation for seemingly minor semantic differences that can manifest as technical debt over time.

 I've included some rough [source code](https://github.com/petebids/kafka-partition-test/tree/main) that made up the bulk of this article to help get you started, should you want to apply the shift left method of testing partition strategies.